elasticio/elasticio.github.io/content/_getting-started/user-profile-information.md

 ## Managing users with API calls

 You can do many of the things described above using the corresponding API calls.
-You can find all necessary informatio nabout this functionality in our [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/users).
+You can find all necessary information about this functionality in our [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/users).